-Video Memory Amount
+Video Memory for Volume Amount

-Sets the maximum allowed texture memory in MB (megabytes) for all the out-of-core and in memory data sets.
-Increasing this value allows visualization at higher resolutions for very large files.
+Sets the maximum texture memory allowed in MB (megabytes) for all the out-of-core and in memory volume data sets.
+Increasing this value allows visualization at higher resolutions for very large volumes.

 Loading Priority